Drag13/perfrunner/packages/perfrunner-core/readme.md

     console.log(JSON.stringify(profilingResult));
 });
 ```
 ## Tracing

-After testing, you can find traces in chrome readable format inside the folder related to the test run (default - generated/<target_friendly_url>).
+After testing, you can find traces in Chrome readable format inside the folder related to the test run.
 This might be helpful for additional investigation